TonyPhipps/SIEM/Tactics/DNS-Requests.md

 ## Threshold Alert
-Requests where type=TXT and TXT field length exceeds X characters (filter by RCODE=16)
+- Requests where type=TXT and TXT field length exceeds X characters (filter by RCODE=16)
 - Number of requests from a single system exceeds X amount in Y time (aggregate on fields: source system)
+- Number of requests with DNS Type TXT from a single system exceeds X amount in Y time (aggregate on fields: source system; filter by RCODE=16)
-- Number of resolution failures for a single system exceeds X amount in Y time (aggregate on fields: Source System; filter by RCODE=3)
+- Number of requests with DNS Type NULL from a single system exceeds X amount in Y time (aggregate on fields: source system; filter by RCODE=10)
-- Number of TXT-type DNS requests from a single system exceeds X amount in Y time (aggregate on fields: source system; filter by RCODE=16)
+- Number of requests with DNS Type CNAME from a single system exceeds X amount in Y time (aggregate on fields: source system; filter by RCODE=5)
+- Number of DNS request volume for multiple sub domains of a single parent domain exceeds x amount in Y time (aggregate on fields: source system)
+- Parent domain text length exceeds X characters
+- Number of responses with code SERVFAIL to a single system exceeds X amount in Y time (aggregate on fields: source system; filter by RCODE=2)
+- Number of responses with code NXDOMAIN to a single system exceeds X amount in Y time (aggregate on fields: source system; filter by RCODE=3)
+- Number of responses with code REFUSED to a single system exceeds X amount in Y time (aggregate on fields: source system; filter by RCODE=5)

+## Deviation from Baseline Alarm
+- Deviation in Requests for DNS Type TXT
+- Deviation in Requests for DNS Type NULL
+- Deviation in Requests for DNS Type CNAME
+- Deviation in Response Code NXDOMAIN
+- Deviation in Response Code SERVFAIL
+- Deviation in Response Code REFUSED

 # Log Source Examples